17 Tips For The Best Game Day At The Michigan Big House

 • Concession workers have zero input on the prices, so please don't complain to them.

 • Ask for a cardboard carrying container if you need one.
-Though they are not always available.
+However, they are not always available.

 • All stands can give you a small cup of water for free.